babyboomer53/Lesson-6/README.md

 correctly.
 Besides, I was reusing code that had already been rigorously tested.
 Regardless, I implemented a couple of additional tests just to be thorough.

+Considering that I was reusing code that was likely already rigorously tested, I wasted a lot of time on those unit tests.